-Approved | | Drama, Mystery, Romance
+Not Rated | | Drama, Mystery, Romance

-Mrs. de Winter:
+Maxim de Winter:

 The original 1940 credits read "Selznick International presents its picturization of Daphne Du Maurier's 'Rebecca'".
 The credits on the re-issue version read "The Selznick Studio presents its production of Daphne Du Maurier's 'Rebecca'".

-Dive deep into IMDb Picks, Scary Good, Streaming, and more.
+Dive deep into everything about horror films, superhero movies and TV series, IMDb Picks, and more.